My Quiet Kitchen

 Instructions

 • First, if not using a high-speed blender, soak the cashews in very hot water for about 1 hour.
-Drain and set aside until ready to make the cashew milk.
+Drain and set aside until ready to make the cashew cream.
 Alternatively, use cashew butter to make the milk.

 Instant Pot Instructions: